 Prepare concentrated stock solutions of the biotinylation buffer reagents.
 The use of concentrated stocks will minimize the dilution of the recombinant protein.

 Take an aliquot of 800 ng of BDNFAvi and add the biotinylation buffer reagents and the enzyme BirA in a 1:1 molar relation to BDNF.
+For example, for a 200 μL final reaction volume add; 100 μL of solution containing 800 ng of BDNFAvi, 20 μL Bicine 0.5 M pH 8.3, 20 μL ATP 100 mM, 20 μL MgOAc 100 mM, 20 μL d-biotin 500 μM, 0.8-1 μg to 1 μL of BirA-GST, and complete to 200 μL with ultrapure water.

 NOTE: Successful biotinylation reactions have been performed with aliquots of 400 μL containing a concentration of about 30 ng/ μL BDNFAvi, resulting in a homogeneously biotinylated BDNFAvi to a final concentration of ~20 ng/ μL in the final reaction.